chimera-suite/use-case/README.md

 ```
 This starts an Ontop instance.
 In particular the instance is configured to communicate with the Apache Spark Thriftserver.
-The web interface is available at [http://ontop:8080](http://localhost:8090).
+The web interface is available at [http://localhost:8090](http://localhost:8090).

+If the Ontop instance shuts down after a while, it may be possible that Apache Spark had encontered some problem in loading the demo tables.
+You can solve the issue by restarting Spark.
+For more detail see the [troubleshooting section](#apache-spark).

 #### 4. Jena Fuseki
 ```